proxmox/ceph/ceph/doc/start/documenting-ceph.rst

    contributions in a single commit.
 When you keep documentation commits separate from source code commits, it simplifies the review process.
-We highly recommend that any pull request that adds a feature or a configuration option, should also include a documentation commit, describing the relevant changes/options.
+We highly recommend that any pull request that adds a feature or a configuration option should also include a documentation commit that describes the changes.

 Before you create your branch name, ensure that it doesn't already exist in the local or remote repository. :